Who is Prepared Parents?

 Is Prepared Parents an advice or counseling service?

-Prepared Parents, a special project of Summit Public Schools, is a community dedicated to raising happy, fulfilled kids.
-Drawing on the lessons from Prepared: What Kids Need for a Fulfilled Life, Prepared Parents is a resource for parents and is not a professional, certified, or licensed advice or counseling service.
+Prepared Parents is a special project of Summit Public Schools.
+Drawing on the lessons from Summit and Prepared: What Kids Need for a Fulfilled Life, Prepared Parents is a resource for parents and is not a professional, certified, or licensed advice or counseling service.

-In Prepared, author Diane Tavenner shares her journey as an educator, mother, and leader of one of America’s most innovative public-school networks.
+Diane Tavenner is the co-founder and CEO of Summit Public Schools, and author of Prepared: What Kids Need for a Fulfilled Life.
+In Prepared, author Diane Tavenner shares her journey as an educator, mother, and leader of Summit Public Schools, one of America’s most innovative public-school networks.
 She gives parents a roadmap to prepare their children to succeed in college, thrive in today’s workplace, and lead secure and fulfilled lives.

 The net author proceeds from the sale of Prepared: What Kids Need for a Fulfilled Life go to the Community High School Foundation, a California nonprofit organization, to operate a college and career scholarship fund for Summit Public School students and graduates.